Chart Color Schemes

 South Turramurra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-One major project has been identified by AreaSearch as potentially impacting the area: Senso Epping.
+One project is identified by AreaSearch as likely impacting the area: Senso Epping.
 Other key projects include Pacific Highway Upgrades from Turramurra to Wahroonga, Northern Sydney Freight Corridor Stage 2, and Fox Valley Rd in Wahroonga.
-The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.